 The silt and clay unit forms a confining layer (aquitard) that separates the water table aquifer from the underlying till water-bearing zone and the bedrock aquifer.
-The silt and clay unit, about 15 to 20 feet thick, is continuous beneath and in the vicinity of SS-041.
+The silt and clay unit, about 15 to 20 feet thick, is continuous beneath and in the vicinity of Site SS-041.
 This unit effectively confines the underlying units and restricts groundwater movement between the water table aquifer and the till water-bearing zone/bedrock aquifer.

-Water elevation measurements indicate an eastward to southeastward horizontal groundwater flow direction in the southeastern portion of the base.
-Vertical gradients between the till water-bearing zone and the unconfined aquifer appear to be upward west of the base, in the vicinity of the golf course, and at the southern end of the runway, but the gradient is downward in the flightline industrial corridor.
+Groundwater elevation measurements indicate an eastward to southeastward horizontal groundwater flow direction in the southeastern portion of the base.
+Vertical gradients between the till water-bearing zone and the unconfined aquifer appear to be upward west of the base, in the vicinity of the

+Golf Course, and at the southern end of the runway, but the gradient is downward in the flight line industrial corridor.

 The bedrock aquifer is isolated from the unconfined sand aquifer by the overlying silt and clay unit.
 Groundwater movement in the bedrock is controlled by physical characteristics of the rock such as porosity, fractures, faults, bedding planes, joints, and solution cavities.
 Regionally, fractured bedrock groundwater flow is controlled by the potentiometric surface, which slopes east-southeastward toward Lake Champlain.
+As stated above, the groundwater contamination at Site SS-041 is being addressed under the FT-002/IA Groundwater OU.

-2.3.4 Nature and Extent of Soil Contamination
+5.3 Nature and Extent of Contamination